-Data retention was a key concern, but also how we could reduce cost in the long term for that so S3 storage was very important.
+Data retention was a key concern, but also how we could reduce cost in the long term for that so Amazon Simple Storage Service (S3) was very important.

 Availability also had to be to be extremely high, with AWS uptime guarantees this made it an easy choice.

 The service had to be scalable.
 Obviously video can use a lot of compute power so we needed to know that if we had multiple clients use the service at once that we could service them without crashing the system.